 What the GDPR will do is place an actual legal obligation upon them to do so.
-When I say this, I mean the onus will not only be on the company as an organisation which may presently pass any Data Protection related queries to its legal department, but as an organisation which must ensure its employees know exactly what the company’s Data Protection policy is and how it must be actioned.
+When I say this, I mean the onus will not only be on the company as an organisation that may presently pass any Data Protection related queries to its legal department but as an organisation that must ensure its employees know exactly what the company’s Data Protection policy is and how it must be actioned.

 Certain companies will also be obligated to have an appointed Data Protection Officer (DPO), whose responsibilities will be to ensure understanding and compliance throughout the company.